briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 In order to detect a grapheme cluster, we first need to figure out what the *grapheme break property* is for each code point.
 Each Unicode code point has a grapheme break property associated with it.
-This is basically a category that helps us figure out how code points combine to produce grapheme clusters.
+This is a category that helps us figure out how code points combine to produce grapheme clusters.

 These grapheme break properties can be found in the data file at [http://www.unicode.org/Public/10.0.0/ucd/auxiliary/GraphemeBreakProperty.txt](http://www.unicode.org/Public/10.0.0/ucd/auxiliary/GraphemeBreakProperty.txt).